 The biggest impediment to research advances and breakthroughs is the small number of BPD investigators.

 Senior BPD research experts are retiring before new young investigators can benefit from their knowledge and guidance.

-An estimated 18 million people in the United States experience BPD – a higher prevalence than depression, schizophrenia, or bipolar disorder.
+An estimated 18 million people in the United States experience BPD – a higher prevalence than schizophrenia.

 And worst of all…